ChopChop-git/Pong-kcs-2020/README.md

-# kcs-2020
+# Pong

-Sample repository for the "Client-server and Kotlin" course (fall 2020).
+Project for "Client-server and Kotlin" course (fall 2020).